-If you live in a community where there are noise restrictions meaning you can’t be playing pickleball whenever the mood strikes, you may want to consider buying a Gamma Sports ball.
+If you live in a community where there are noise restrictions meaning you can’t be playing pickleball whenever the mood strikes, you may want to consider buying Gamma Sports balls.

 Or maybe you want to be hitting the ball off your garage wall and it drives people crazy because of all the noise coming from the ball.
 I know I like to head into the garage and hit the ball against the wall (at any time of the day) and it can get really loud.